Dan Cox: Post-legislative career

+2024 House of Representatives election campaign

+In May 2023, Cox said he was considering a run for Congress in Maryland's 6th congressional district in 2024, seeking to succeed outgoing U.S. Representative David Trone.
+On July 3, 2023, someone filed paperwork with the Federal Election Commission to enter Cox into the 2024 election, which prompted him to report the filing to the FEC for fraud.
+According to a Daily Beast investigation, it was Cox's campaign treasurer, Tom Datwyler, who filed the FEC paperwork on his behalf after creating fundraising ads on WinRed for Cox's congressional campaign.
+Datwyler was told by Cox advisor Rory McShane to terminate the FEC filing the next day, saying that Cox had decided against running in 2024.

+Despite these emails, Cox announced that he would run for Congress on October 30, 2023.
+Cox was seen as a frontrunner, alongside former state delegate Neil Parrott, in the Republican primary, during which he sought to associate himself with former president Donald Trump, calling the ongoing criminal cases against Trump a "witch hunt" and continuing to promote disproven conspiracy theories that the 2020 presidential election was marred by fraud, and ran on a platform including immigration, crime, and opposing COVID-19 pandemic health restrictions.
+Cox was defeated in the Republican primary election on May 14, 2024, placing second behind Parrott with 30.1 percent of the vote.

 Political views and statements

 Abortion

-Cox identifies as "pro-life".
+Cox identifies as pro-life.
 In 2019, NARAL Pro-Choice Maryland, which supports abortion, gave Cox a 73% score.
 Maryland Right to Life, which opposes abortion, gave Cox a 92% score during his first term in the Maryland House of Delegates.

+During the 2019 legislative session, Cox was one of fourteen state delegates to vote against the state budget, citing the defeat of an amendment blocking state funding for abortions.

 In February 2021, Cox joined delegates Kathy Szeliga and Sid Saab at a protest against abortion at the Maryland State House.
 During his first term in the legislature, Cox introduced fourteen bills that would restrict abortion access and offered budget amendments to remove state funding for the procedure.
 He also cosponsored several bills that would prohibit abortions if a fetal heartbeat is detected, including the Maryland Fetal Heartbeat Protection Act (HB 1195).

 In June 2022, Cox praised the Supreme Court's ruling in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade and Planned Parenthood v.
 Casey.
 During his gubernatorial campaign, Cox said that he would end taxpayer funding through Medicaid for abortions and opposed using taxpayer funding to provide contraception options for college students or to women traveling from other states to obtain abortion services in Maryland.
 Cox declined to say whether he would support federal restrictions on abortions, including a bill introduced by Senator Lindsey Graham that would ban abortions after 15 weeks of pregnancy.
 During a debate on October 12, 2022, Cox said that he supported exceptions for rape, incest, or for the life of the mother.